MuhammadSulaiman001/opengl-lab/docs/Lecture Notes.md

     - one benefit is that, putting the data near the GPU makes rendering faster
     - ...

+- Homogeneous coordinate = the w component of a vec4 (position).

 - Think of the scene as the following:
     - it starts where all the objects are in 0,0,0
     - objects will scatter away because you 1. multiply each object with model matrix 2. draw it,